 Based on Shimane University Action Guidelines and other related rules, we request that you respond as follows in order to prevent the infectious spread.
 The following is the current response, and may change depending on future changes in the situation.
 Please regularly check the Shimane University official website.
 In order to protect yourself and the people around you as well as prevent further spread, your understanding and cooperation are appreciated concerning the instructions below.

 ・Always wear a face mask while on campus.
-(Be careful of heat stroke.）
+(Non-woven masks are recommended.）

 ・Sanitize or wash your hands and fingers when entering buildings, laboratories, class rooms, before and after the use of the toilet, before and after eating, and before and after use of shared equipment.
 Use your own handkerchief or towel.

 ・Check your body temperature at home.
 If you feel sick, you are not allowed to enter campus.
-Be sure to notify the university following No. 2 “When You Feel Sick and Are Suspected to be Infected (including those who have entered Japan from abroad).”
+Be sure to notify the university following No. 2 “Infection Spread Prevention in hen You Feel Sick and Are Suspected to be Infected (including those who have entered Japan from abroad).”

 ・Utilize the app COVID-19 Contact-tracing Application “COCOA” developed by the Ministry of Health, Labor and Welfare.